 Whatever the Father is or has, he has not from another but from himself and is principle without principle.
 Whatever the Son is or has, he has from the Father and is principle from principle.
 Whatever the holy Spirit is or has, he has from the Father together with the Son.
 But the Father and the Son are not two principles of the holy Spirit, but one principle, just as the Father and the Son and the holy Spirit are not three principles of creation but one principle.
 (Source)

-Such a scheme preserves the relation of principle which in effect puts the Father “on top” of the God head, the originator and principle of all.
+Such a scheme preserves the relation of principle which in effect puts the Father “on top” of the Godhead as the originator and principle of all.
 From all the preceding, the triangle illustration from earlier still seems to fit best.

 Yet, Aquinas complicates things by offering his own illustrations that look different.
 In the previously mentioned book, in chapter 30, quotes another forgery, ascribed to Athanasius: